gordonguthrie/incunabula/docs/setting_up.md

 `Incunabula.Git.check_github_SHELL_ONLY()`

-It will run a curl on the github api with the personal access token and you should see it working...
+It will run a curl on the github api with the personal access token and you should see it working.
+It writes its output to a file in the `/tmp` directory which you can inspect in a browser"

 !["working github"](./images/connectivity_working.png "working github")